Water Gap and Schuylkill Railroad: History

 The Water Gap and Schuylkill Railroad was incorporated on June 4, 1881, to run from Pottsville northeast to the New Jersey state line at or near the Delaware Water Gap, a line of about 65 mi.
 It was authorized to issue up to $3,000,000 of stock.
-Incorporators of the new company included the industralist Abram S. Hewitt, attorney John B. Storm of Stroudsburg, and banker Henry Whelan of Philadelphia.
+Incorporators of the new company included the industrialist Abram S. Hewitt, attorney John B. Storm of Stroudsburg, and banker Henry Whelan of Philadelphia.
 Whelan was elected president of the new company.

 Hewitt was the head of Cooper, Hewitt & Co., whose subsidiary, the Alliance Coal Company, owned 4000 acres of coal lands in the Pottsville region.
 At the time, this area was served exclusively by the Philadelphia and Reading Railroad (the "Reading").
 Whelan had become a director of the Midland Railroad of New Jersey when it was formed by the reorganization of the New Jersey Midland Railway in 1880.
 Anthracite producers around Scranton and Tamaqua sought to undercut the anthracite cartel organized by the Reading's Franklin B. Gowen, and looked to the Midland to provide an outlet for their coal.
 The Midland had charter rights through subsidiaries to build from the Water Gap through Stroudsburg to Wilkes-Barre, Pennsylvania.
 This would have tapped the coal fields around Scranton, while the Water Gap and Schuylkill would have passed through Tamaqua on the way to Pottsville.
 It was surveyed from Stroudsburg to Tamaqua in July 1881.